-Under the extended regulations, from 1st October 2022 a carbon monoxide alarm will be required in all rooms where there is a fixed combustion appliance – such as gas boilers or gas fires.
-However, gas cookers are excluded from the updated regulation.
+Yes – it is now the law for a carbon monoxide alarm to be installed in all rooms where there is a fixed combustion appliance – such as gas boilers or gas fires.
+However, gas cookers are excluded from the updated regulation in England.

 Carbon monoxide is a tasteless, odourless, colourless gas produced when fuel doesn’t burn properly.
 Exposure to high levels of CO can be fatal while prolonged exposure to lower levels of CO can cause serious health problems.
 The only way to detect carbon monoxide is with an audible CO alarm.